guidebooks/madwizard/packages/madwizard/README.md

 ## Installation

-If you wish to consume this as a library, then:
+If you wish to consume `madwizard` as a library, then:

 ```shell
 npm install madwizard
 ```

-If you wish to consume this as a CLI, then:
+If you wish to consume `madwizard` as a CLI, then:

 ```shell
 npm install -g madwizard-cli